 Although, I have crafted content on many SDKs with their pre-built communication features before.
 But, the main intention of this post is to provide you with the best when it comes to money and time, Of course when you are planning to build your secure video conferencing app especially using the powerful React Native SDKs technology.
 So, let’s dive and know more!

-Create Your React Native Video App, Best Possible Way!
+Create Your React Native Video Chat App, Best Possible Way!

 If you are planning to create a project for updated iOS platform, then you need to have some of the below pre-installed following packages in addition that involves,